abhayrokkam/replicating-vit/README.md

 - There is another LayerNormalization which leads to a multilayer perceptron (MLP).
 - This is followed with another residual connection.
 - This will be the transformer encoder block.
 It is possible to have multiple transformer encoder blocks in a single ViT model.
+- The output of the transformer encoder blocks will go through a LayerNormalization before going through the classifier.

 <p align="center">
   <img src="./images/transformer_encoder.png"/>